osg-htc/docs/docs/submit/osg-flock.md

 Configuring Authentication
 --------------------------
-If you have obtained a host certificate according to the [instructions](/security/host-certs.md), you do not need to do any additional configuration and may skip the rest of this section.
+If you have obtained a host certificate according to the [instructions](/security/host-certs.md), you do not need to do any additional configuration and may [continue to the next section](#managing-services).

 If you cannot obtain a host certificate, then configure pool password authentication via the following instructions:

 1. Send email to <help@opensciencegrid.org> requesting the pool password file for flocking.

-1. Place the pool password file in `/etc/condor/pool_password`.
+1. Move the pool password file you have received to `/etc/condor/pool_password`;
+   set the ownership of that file to `condor:condor` and the permissions to `0600`.

 1. Create a configration file named `/etc/condor/config.d/90-flock-pool-password.conf` with the following contents: